PGiagkoulas/a9_fake_news_simulator/README.md

 You can follow [this](https://problemsolvingwithpython.com/01-Orientation/01.05-Installing-Anaconda-on-Linux/) tutorial to install anaconda on linux.

 ## Environment
-First deactivate the current environment, if there is any activated by running
+First deactivate the current environment, if there is any activated, by running
 ```bat
 conda deactivate
 ```